Property Brothers (franchise): Backed by the Bros

+Property Brothers: Under Pressure

+Property Brothers: Under Pressure premiered on HGTV on March 15, 2026; commissioned by Rogers Sports & Media for its new Canadian HGTV channel (initially announced under the working title Property Brothers: Commitment Issues), the series follows the Scott brothers as they help clients navigate the housing market to purchase a new home, while also exploring and performing budget-oriented renovations to help finish it off.

 Future programs

 In early 2018, HGTV signed a multiyear extension to their contract with Drew and Jonathan Scott for original content.
 In April 2019, Jonathan and Drew purchased the house next door to Drew's Los Angeles home.
 Despite online speculation that Jonathan would be moving there, he denied the rumors, saying, "We may have a project coming up.
 You’ll have to stay tuned for that."
-On June 10, 2019, the brothers announced on Instagram that they would be coming to Latin America to film, and have confirmed that they will be in South America (particularly Brazil) in the following weeks.
+On June 10, 2019, the brothers announced on Instagram that they would be coming to Latin America to film, and confirmed that they would be in South America (particularly Brazil) in the following weeks.

-In 2025, Rogers Sports & Media announced Property Brothers: Under Pressure as a commission for its new Canadian HGTV channel, where the Scott brothers will help prospective homebuyers commit to a purchase by exploring renovation options.

 Long term, the brothers would like to host a talk show, and say they have been approached by "several broadcast networks," but the timing is not right at the moment.
 They also hope to host an episode of Saturday Night Live.